 HCL and Gastric Acid Secretion

 H. pylori consumes hydrogen as an energy source.
 The body uses hydrogen to mix with chloride to make HCL, so if this bacterium is consuming it, then you may not produce enough HCL, but it can also cause overproduction.
 If H. pylori colonizes the area where the stomach joins the small intestine (duodenum) it can affect the cells that control HCL and result in too much HCL leading to ulceration.
-But, if it colonizes in the middle of the stomach, then it can impair the cells that produce HCL and inhibit production resulting in hypochlordydria and leading to an increase in gastric cancer.
+But, if it colonizes in the middle of the stomach, then it can impair the cells that produce HCL and inhibit production resulting in hypochlorhydria and leading to an increase in gastric cancer.

 HCL is critical for digestion and protecting you from pathogenic invasion.
 Additionally, if you don’t have adequate HCL this often leads to a B12 deficiency, because this nutrient can’t be assimilated without HCL.
 Plus, HCL is what kills Candida and other microbes and keeps them from spreading through the gastrointestinal tract.
 Since hydrogen is H. pylori’s favorite source of energy, anything that increases hydrogen levels can exacerbate its symptoms like consuming a lot of foods that result in hydrogen production (sugar, starches, grains, carbs, fiber, fruit) and the presence of SIBO.

 Although gastric acid secretion influences H. pylori, it also influences gastric acid secretion.
-Like Candida, the ability to colonize is dependent on pH and in order for H. pylori to survive in the naturally highly acidic stomach, it releases an enzyme called urease, which converts urea (a substance in your stomach) into carbon dioxide and ammonia.
+Like Candida, the ability to colonize is dependent on pH, and in order for H. pylori to survive in the naturally highly acidic stomach, it releases an enzyme called urease, which converts urea (a substance in your stomach) into carbon dioxide and ammonia.
 The ammonia reduces the acidity and makes the environment more alkaline, which makes the stomach a hospitable place for H. pylori to inhabit.
-This alkaline environment then encourages overgrowth of Candida and other pathogens.
-Additionally, ammonia is toxic to human cells and can produce a wide array of symptoms itself like confusion, brain fog, restlessness, headaches, fatigue, nausea and even seizures or encephalitis.
-However, if your stomach acid is low for other reasons, (chlorinated drinking water, antacids, acid reducing medications, poor diet, NSAIDS, steroids, pesticides, alcohol, caffeine, stress, etc) then it encourages microbes like Candida and H. pylori to multiply.
+This alkaline environment then encourages the overgrowth of Candida and other pathogens.
+Additionally, ammonia is toxic to human cells and can produce a wide array of symptoms itself like confusion, brain fog, restlessness, headaches, fatigue, nausea, and even seizures or encephalitis.
+However, if your stomach acid is low for other reasons, (chlorinated drinking water, antacids, acid-reducing medications, poor diet, NSAIDs, steroids, pesticides, alcohol, caffeine, stress, etc) then it encourages microbes like Candida and H. pylori to multiply.
 H. pylori is the only bacteria known to be able to exist in the highly acidic environment of the stomach.

 Toxins Biofilms and Morphogenesis

-Toxins from H. pylori may lead to lower levels of vitamin C and inhibit absorption of iron.
+Toxins from H. pylori may lead to lower levels of vitamin C and inhibit the absorption of iron.
 In pregnant women, this bacteria can cause severe morning sickness.
 It is also able to evade the immune system because it adheres itself below the mucosal lining, which ensures its survival.
-Like Candida and other microbes, Helicobacter pylori also forms biofilms and can morph into a different form.
-Typically H. pylori exists in a spiral rod shape, but when exposed to adverse environmental circumstances that threaten its survival it can change into coccoid form (resembling a coccus) that serves as a protection mechanism.
+Like Candida and other microbes, Helicobacter pylori also form biofilms and can morph into a different form.
+Typically H. pylori exist in a spiral rod shape, but when exposed to adverse environmental circumstances that threaten its survival it can change into coccoid form (resembling a coccus) that serves as a protection mechanism.

 Testing for H. Pylori